Nuragic civilization: Carthaginian and Roman conquest

 Around 900 BC the Phoenicians began visiting Sardinia with increasing frequency.
 The most common ports of call were Caralis, Nora, Bithia, Sulci, Tharros, Bosa and Olbia.
 The Roman historian Justin describes a Carthaginian expedition led by Malchus in 540 BC against a still strongly Nuragic Sardinia.
 The expedition failed and this caused a political revolution in Carthage, from which Mago emerged.
 He launched another expedition against the island, in 509 BC, after the Sardinians attacked the Phoenicians' coastal cities.

-According to Piero Bartoloni, it was Carthage that attacked the Phoenician cities in the coasts, rather than the natives who lived in those cities with the Phoenicians, for the Phoenician cities destroyed, such as Sulcis or Monte Sirai, he postulated as being inhabited mostly by native Sardinians.
+According to Piero Bartoloni, it was Carthage that attacked the Phoenician cities on the coasts, rather than the natives who lived in those cities alongside the Phoenicians, such as Sulci or Monte Sirai, which he postulated were mostly inhabited by native Sardinians.

 The Carthaginians, after a number of military campaigns in which Mago died and was replaced by his brother Hamilcar, overcame the Sardinians and conquered coastal Sardinia, the Iglesiente with its mines and the southern plains.
 The Nuragic culture may have survived in the mountainous interior of the island.

-In 238 BC the Carthaginians, as a result of their defeat by the Romans in the first Punic War, surrendered Sardinia to Rome.
-Sardinia together with Corsica became a Roman province (Corsica et Sardinia), however the Greek geographer Strabo confirms the survival, in the interior of the island, of Nuragic culture even in Imperial times.
+In 238 BC, the Carthaginians, after their defeat by the Romans in the first Punic War, surrendered Sardinia to Rome during the Mercenary War.
+Sardinia together with Corsica became a Roman province (Corsica et Sardinia), however the Greek geographer Strabo confirms the survival, in the interior of the island, of Nuragic culture at least into the early Imperial period.

 Society

 Religion had a strong role in Nuragic society, which has led scholars to the hypothesis that the Nuragic civilization was a theocracy.
 Some Nuraghe bronzes clearly portray the figures of chief-kings, recognizable by their wearing a cloak and carrying a staff with bosses.
 Also depicted are other classes, including miners, artisans, musicians, wrestlers (the latter similar to those of the Minoan civilizations) and many fighting men, which has led scholars to think of a warlike society, with precise military divisions (archers, infantrymen).
 Different uniforms could belong to different cantons or clans, or to different military units.
 The priestly role may have been fulfilled by women.
 Some small bronzes also give clues about Nuragic personal care and fashion.
 Women generally had long hair; men sported two long braids on each side of the face, while their head hair was cut very short or else covered by a leather cap.